edenspiekermann-amsterdam/es-corresponding-models/docs/architecture.md

 │   └── contentful               - contentful client code
 │   └── layouts                  - Similar to pages.
 See below
 │   └── models                   - Similar to page sections.
+See below
+|       └── content              - Content referred to by slug
+|       └── parts                - Content referred to by a section
+|       └── sections             - Building blocks of a layout
-See below │   └── primitives               - Similar to section paragraphs.
+│   └── primitives               - Similar to section paragraphs.
 See below │   └── router                   - next-routes related code
 │   └── shared-views             - sub views of the main model view.
 See below